wcgrizolli/surface_from_gradient/README.md

 git clone https://gitlab.com/wcgrizolli/pythonWorkspace.git
 ```

-**NORE**: This is a private project.
+:exclamation: **NOTE**: This is a private project.
 Your need to have a user at gitlab.com and to be added to the project to have access.

 #### Update your local installation